-The Canon EOS 1100D (called Canon T3 in some regions) and the Canon EOS 7D Mark II are two digital cameras that were officially introduced, respectively, in February 2011 and September 2014.
+The Canon EOS 1100D (called Canon T3 in some regions) and the Canon EOS 7D Mark II are two digital cameras that were announced, respectively, in February 2011 and September 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 1100D has a resolution of 12.2 megapixel, whereas the 7D Mark II provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 1100D has a resolution of 12.2 megapixels, whereas the 7D Mark II provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon 1100D vs Canon 7D II
+Body comparison: Canon 1100D vs 7D Mark II

-The side-by-side display below illustrates the physical size and weight of the Canon 1100D and the Canon 7D II.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1100D – represents the basis or 100 percent across all the size and weight measures).
+The physical size and weight of the Canon 1100D and the Canon 7D II are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 7D II is notably larger (28 percent) than the Canon 1100D.
 Moreover, the 7D Mark II is substantially heavier (84 percent) than the 1100D.
 It is noteworthy in this context that the 7D Mark II is splash and dust-proof, while the 1100D does not feature any corresponding weather-sealing.